This section is based off of the Zcash core contributor Code of Conduct - the language is modified to suit forum/discussion environment.

 - Other unethical or unprofessional conduct

 Forum moderators have the right and responsibility to remove, edit, or reject posts, comments and other contributions that are not aligned to this Code of Conduct, or to suspend or ban any forum member for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Note that several moderators are community volunteers and do not represent Zcash Company.
+They are free to express their own opinions so long as they adhere to these guidelines.
+Company representatives are tagged with ZcashCo Team Member.

 By adopting this Code of Conduct, moderators commit themselves to fairly and consistently applying these principles to every aspect of managing this community.
 Moderators who do not follow or enforce the Code of Conduct may be permanently removed from the moderation team.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by flagging the post or comment in question, contacting an individual moderator (@Shawn or @paige) or by messaging the moderators as a group (@moderators).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by flagging the post or comment in question, contacting an individual moderator (such as @paige) or by messaging the moderators as a group (@moderators).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Moderators are obligated to maintain confidentiality with regard to the reporter of an incident.

 In addition to the above CoC, the following guidelines are expected from participants in this community forum.